-The last four activity reports of the Joint Committee have primarily focused on issues arising from dual-use problems in the sciences and technology, in particular IT, AI, and biotechnology, as well as medicine and psychology.
-Civil Clauses were discussed as tools to restrict military research.
-This focus of Civil Clauses was defined as insufficient for the broader dual-use issues that the Joint Committee means to address.
-A second problem with Civil Clauses seen by the Joint Committee on the basis of a paper by a junior legal scholar concerns their relationship to the German constitution.
+The last four activity reports of the Joint Committee have primarily focused on issues arising from dual-use problems in the sciences, technology, in particular IT, AI, and biotechnology, plus medicine and psychology.
+Civil clauses were discussed as tools against military research.
+This focus of civil clauses was defined as insufficient for the broader dual-use issues that the Joint Committee means to address.
+A second problem seen with civil clauses by the Joint Committee on the basis of a paper by a junior legal scholar concerns their relationship to the German constitution.
 Depending on their specific formulations and their legal status as either a part of a law regulating the universities and comparable teaching and research institutions or as a voluntary declaration of a university, they may contradict Art.
 5.3 of the constitution regarding the freedom of research.

-The interesting aspect of the declarations and reports of the Joint Committee concerns the insistence on academic freedom being consistent with self-regulatory activities regarding dual-use issues.
+The interesting aspect of the declarations and reports of the Joint Committee concerns the insistence on academic freedom in agreement with self-regulatory activities regarding dual-use issues.
 On the institutional level, such activities should be implemented by creating ethics commissions at each institution, whose members should counsel researchers and research institutions about how to deal with dual use issues.
-Since all reports of the Joint Committee continue to emphasize freedom of research and teaching and the obligation to undertake such activities for the sake of improving human conditions, fostering peace, defending human rights, and protecting the environment, multiple spaces remain for integrating the existent Civil Clauses and their practical implementations into the sponsored development of responsible research and teaching with regard to dual-use issues.
-It even seems to be possible to formulate new Civil Clauses in this broader framework.
-Such opportunities are strengthened by the explicit condemnation of research for developing sanctioned weapons such as biological weapons or of research projects in explicit collaboration with armament industries, with the caveat that military research is acceptable if the weapons are specialized to clean up the debris of wars such as land mines.
+Since all reports of the Joint Committee continue to emphasize freedom of research and teaching and the obligation to undertake such activities for the sake of improving human conditions, fostering peace, defending human rights, and protecting the environment, multiple spaces remain for integrating the existent civil clauses and their practical implementations into the sponsored development of responsible research and teaching with regard to dual use issues.
+It seems to be even possible to formulate new civil clauses in this broader framework.
+Such opportunities are rhetorically strengthened by the explicit condemnation of research for developing sanctioned weapons such as biological weapons or of research projects in explicit collaboration with armament industries with the caveat that military research is acceptable if the weapons are specialized to clean up the debris of wars such as land mines.